botpress/readme/docs/INTEGRATIONS/using-integrations/instagram.md

 ## Webhook Configuration

-To receive messages from Instagram in your Botpress bot, you will need to setup a webhook.
+To receive messages from Instagram in your Botpress bot, you will need to set up a webhook.

 1. Go to your Meta App.
 2. In the left sidebar, expand the **Messenger** menu and select **Instagram Settings**.